qwhex/llm_function/README.md

             },
             "required": ["id", "username", "age", "gender"]
         },
-        # define a custom validator for the parsed JSON
+        # you can define a custom validator for the parsed JSON below:
         "validator": some_custom_validator
     }
 }